magepeopleteam/mage-eventpress/readme.txt

 With this addon, Event Manager and Tickets Selling Plugin for WooCommerce Plugin’s Ticket QTY can manage a Common QTY or Global QTY.

 👉[Event Review And Rating Addon](https://mage-people.com/product/review-and-rating-addon-for-event-manager/)👈 This is the Event Rating and Review Addon.
 With this addon, the admin can enable a review and rating section for each event.
-Admin can also set up who can set up reviews for each event.

 👉[Event Seat Plan Addon](https://mage-people.com/product/seat-plan-addon-for-event-manager/)👈 This plugin allows you to sell tickets with different seat plans.
 You can map out the seats in a flexible way and set different prices for each seat plan.

 👉[Frontend Event Submit Addon](https://mage-people.com/product/event-frontend-submit-addon-for-event-manager/)👈 This is a plugin that allows event managers and ticket sellers to submit events from their WooCommerce accounts.
-Organizers can also see a balance of tickets sold, as well as a list of attendees.
-This list can be downloaded by the organizer.

 ### Shortcodes included with Woocommerce Events Manager